 - a.
-Period covered: The accompanying interim consolidated financial statements of Corporación Nacional del Cobre de Chile include the following statements: - Interim Consolidated Statements of Financial Position as of June 30, 2022 (unaudited) and December 31, 2021. - Interim Consolidated Statements of Comprehensive Income (unaudited) for the six-month and three-month periods ended June 30, 2022 and 2021. - Interim Consolidated Statements of Changes in Equity (unaudited) for the six-month periods ended June 30, 2022 and 2021. - Interim Consolidated Statements of Cash Flows (unaudited) for the six-month periods ended June 30, 2022 and 2021. - b.
-Basis of preparation These interim consolidated financial statements (unaudited) of the Corporation as of June 30, 2022 have been prepared in accordance with the instructions of the Commission for the Financial Market which fully comply with International Financial Reporting Standards (IFRS) issued by the IASB.
+Period covered: The accompanying interim consolidated financial statements of Corporación Nacional del Cobre de Chile include the following statements: - Interim Consolidated Statements of Financial Position as of September 30, 2022 (unaudited) and December 31, 2021. - Interim Consolidated Statements of Comprehensive Income (unaudited) for the ninemonth and three-month periods ended September 30, 2022 and 2021. - Interim Consolidated Statements of Changes in Equity (unaudited) for the nine-month periods ended September 30, 2022 and 2021. - Interim Consolidated Statements of Cash Flows (unaudited) for the nine-month periods ended September 30, 2022 and 2021. - b.
+Basis of preparation These interim consolidated financial statements (unaudited) of the Corporation as of September 30, 2022 have been prepared in accordance with the instructions of the Commission for the Financial Market which fully comply with International Financial Reporting Standards (IFRS) issued by the IASB.

-The consolidated statements of financial position as of December 31, 2021 (audited), and the statements of profit or loss for the three month period ended June 30, 2021 (unaudited) and the statements of shareholders' equity and cash flows for the three-month period ended June 30, 2021 (unaudited), which are included for comparative purposes, have been prepared in accordance with IFRS as issued by the IASB, on a basis consistent with the basis used for the same period ended June 30, 2021, except for the adoption of new IFRS standards and interpretations adopted by the Corporation as of June 30, 2022, which are disclosed in number 3 "New standards and interpretations adopted by the Corporation" in section II of this report c.
+The consolidated statements of financial position as of December 31, 2021 (audited), and the statements of income for the nine-month and three-month periods ended September 30, 2021 (unaudited) and the statements of shareholders' equity and cash flows for the nine-month period ended September 30, 2021 (unaudited), which are included for comparative purposes, have been prepared in accordance with IFRS as issued by the IASB, on a basis consistent with the basis used for the same period ended September 30, 2021, except for the adoption of new IFRS standards and interpretations adopted by the Corporation as of September 30, 2022, which are disclosed in number 3 "New standards and interpretations adopted by the Corporation" in section II of this report c.
 Functional currency - The functional currency of Codelco is the U.S. dollar, which is the currency of the primary economic environment in which the Corporation operates and the currency in which it receives its revenues.